HussainOwais02/codealpha_tasks/README.md

 Welcome to my official repository for the **CodeAlpha Software Development Internship**.
 This project tracks my progression through various software engineering tasks, ranging from system utility tools to data-driven applications.

 ## Repository Structure
 To maintain a clean and professional workspace, each internship task is hosted on its own dedicated branch.
-This allows for specific environments (C++ vs Python) to remain organized.

 | Task # | Project Name | Tech Stack | Status | Branch Link |
 | :--- | :--- | :--- | :--- | :--- |